SpicySandwich/ConredPOCapplication/README.md

 Hi,

-I hope all is will with you,
+I hope all is well with you,